 |Home insurance company||Average annual premium for $250K dwelling||J.D.
 Power score|

 |Narragansett Bay Insurance||$551||Not rated|

-Allstate stands out for its unique add-on coverages, like sports equipment, musical instruments and green improvement reimbursement coverage.
+Although its average premium is higher than Rhode Island’s average, Allstate might be a good choice for Rhode Island homeowners.
+Allstate stands out for its unique add-on coverage options, like sports equipment, musical instruments and green improvement reimbursement coverage.
 Rhode Island homeowners may also be able to take advantage of the company’s discounts and enroll in the disappearing deductible program to reduce their out-of-pocket expense following a claim.

 Learn more: Allstate Insurance review

 Amica isn’t the cheapest provider on our list, but the company could be a great choice for Rhode Island homeowners who value customer service.
 Amica received the highest official J.D.
 Power ranking in the nation for its customer service (USAA is not officially ranked due to eligibility requirements).
 The company also offers dividend policies, which could help you recoup up to 20% of your premium each year.
 There are also plenty of discounts to help you control your rate, like multi-line, claim-free and loyalty.

 Narragansett Bay Insurance

 Narragansett Bay Insurance is a local insurance company headquartered in Rhode Island.
 With the lowest average premium on our list, the company might be a good fit if budget is your primary concern and you like to keep your business local.
 The company offers many endorsements, like home systems protection and service line coverage.
 Narragansett Bay Insurance also offers flood coverage as a homeowners insurance endorsement, which is rare in the industry.
 However, Narragansett Bay Insurance is too small a company to be rated by J.D.
 Power, so you may need to talk to current clients to get a sense of its customer service.